litesql/ha/docs/index.markdown

 1. **Last Writer Wins**: The most recent write operation is retained.
 This ensures that the latest data is propagated across the cluster.

-2. **Idempotent Operations**: All DML (INSERT, UPDATE, DELETE) operations are idempotent, meaning that applying the same operation multiple times will yield the same result.
+2. **Idempotent Operations**: All DML (INSERT, UPDATE, DELETE) and DDL (CREATE, DROP) operations are converted to idempotent operations on replica nodes, meaning that applying the same operation multiple times will yield the same result.
 This helps maintain consistency during replication.

 3. **Custom Conflict Resolution**: You can implement a custom conflict resolution strategy by using the `--interceptor` flag to provide a Go script.
 This script allows you to define how conflicts are resolved based on your application's specific requirements.